Before You Arrive on Campus…

-Students and staff from the Office of Student Affairs have been planning a fantastic Orientation experience for incoming members of the Class of 2021.
+Students and staff from the Office of Student Activities have been planning a fantastic COMPASS Orientation experience for incoming members of the Class of 2023.
 Your student orientation leaders look forward to meeting you!

 Why do we have Orientation?

-Guided by the principles of the Assumptionist tradition, the College’s First-Year Orientation challenges and supports new students in their transition from high school to college.
+Guided by the principles of the Assumptionist tradition, the College’s First-Year COMPASS Orientation challenges and supports new students in their transition from high school to college.
 Through interactive, collaborative experiences, students and parents reflect on what it means to be an emerging adult in a college community.
 Through the orientation, students will begin the creative process of becoming people of critical intelligence, thoughtful citizenship, and compassionate service.